 Citibank, N.A. has agreed to act as the depositary for the American Depositary Shares.
 Citibank’s depositary offices are located at 388 Greenwich Street, New York, New York 10013.
 The depositary typically appoints a custodian to safekeep the securities on deposit.
-In this case, the custodian is Citibank International Plc, located at EGSP 186, 1 North Wall Quay, Dublin 1 Ireland.
+In this case, the custodian is Citibank Europe Plc Dublin (CEP), located at EGSP 186, 1 North Wall Quay, Dublin 1 Ireland.

 A depositary is a bank that facilitates cross-border trading of an issuer’s shares.
 Among other things, depositary banks provide ADS issuance and cancellation services, and associated stock transfer services such as maintaining the register of holders, distributing dividends in U.S. dollars, providing annual meeting services and executing corporate actions.
 So, in practice, the depositary bank maintains records of the holders of ADSs and manages the flow of shares between the two separate markets, essentially converting ordinary shares into ADSs when there is demand in the U.S., and converting ADSs back into ordinary shares when there is demand for the ordinary shares.

 Yes, it is permissible for Euronext Paris shareholders to purchase ADSs directly or to convert their Euronext Paris ordinary shares into ADSs.
 We would advise that Paris shareholders seek advice from their broker and/or tax adviser.

 Holders of ADSs may authorize Citibank, N.A., DBV’s Depositary, to act as a proxy in exercising voting rights according to the number of ordinary shares represented by their respective ADSs.